We’ve all been on the receiving end of a difficult conversation many times in our lives.

 If you practice this way you will find your own anxieties will begin to recede.

-Preparing myself this way helps calm the nervous system.
-It gives me the best chance of delivering difficult news with compassion and empathy I would want and need if I were receiving this sort of news.
+Preparing in this way helps calm the nervous system.
+It offers the best chance of delivering difficult news with compassion and empathy you would want and need if you were receiving this sort of news.

 If you can hold a tough conversation with care and consideration, the chances are you will build trust rather than knock it down.
 And that is surely a win-win.